 Core Practicum Course (3 units)

-Child/Adolescent Studies 394 Seminar (2) and
+Child/Adolescent Studies 394 Seminar (2)

+and

 Child/Adolescent Studies 394L Practicum in Child Development (1)

 One of the following advanced, advisement track-specific practicums (3 units)

-Child/Adolescent Studies 464 Seminar (2) and
+Child/Adolescent Studies 464

+Seminar (2) and

 Child/Adolescent Studies 464L Practicum in Early Care and Education (1)

 Child/Adolescent Studies 474 Seminar (2) and

 Child/Adolescent Studies 474L Practicum in Development in School Settings (1)

 Child/Adolescent Studies 484 Seminar (2) and

 Child/Adolescent Studies 484L Practicum in Adolescent/Youth Services (1)

 Child/Adolescent Studies 494 Seminar (2) and

 Child/Adolescent Studies 494L Practicum in Youth and Families in Community Settings (1)

 Developmental Electives (3 units)

 CAS 340 Parenting in the 21st Century (3)

+CAS 345 Development in Diverse Contexts (3)

-CAS 365 Media and Adolescence (3)
+CAS 360 Adolescents and the Media (3)

 CAS 365 Adolescent Pregnancy and Parenting (3)

 CAS 490T Senior Seminar

 Must select different seminar topic than taken for required core (3)

 Breadth Electives (6 units)

 Biology 305 Human Heredity and Development (3)

 Approved Cultural Diversity Class (3) (see CAS adviser for approved list)

 Sociology 351 Sociology of Families (3)

 OR Sociology 353 Sociology of Childhood (3)

 Special Ed 371 Exceptional Individual (3)

 OR Special Ed 400 Early Childhood Special Education (3)

 May satisfy a General Education requirement.
 Consult current Class Schedule.

-Second Language Graduation Requirement

-With the exception of students in the Streamlined Teacher Education Program, Child and Adolescent Development majors who enter Cal State Fullerton as first-time freshmen in Fall 2006, or who enter a community college in Fall 2006 with intent to transfer to Cal State Fullerton, will be required to show proficiency in a second language as a condition of graduation with a bachelor's degree (see "Graduation Requirements for the Bachelor's Degree" elsewhere in this catalog).
-Students in the Streamlined Teacher Education Program are exempt from the Second Language Graduation Requirement.

 MINOR IN CHILD AND ADOLESCENT DEVELOPMENT

 For a minor in Child and Adolescent Development, 21 units are required.
 A minimum of 12 units of coursework for the minor must be distinct from coursework that is applied to the major.
 No more than 6 units of lower-division coursework may be applied to the minor.
+Minors pursuing a Multiple Subject Teaching credential can use Ed El 315 as an approved elective provided that they document a minimum number of 60 hours of field work.

-Core Courses (9 units)
+Core Courses (6 units)

-Child/Adolescent Studies 301 Inquiry and Methodology in Development (3)

-OR approved alternate

-Child/Adolescent Studies 325A Conception to Age 8 (3)

-Child/Adolescent Studies 325B Age 9 through Adolescence (3)

-Practicum (3 units)
+CAS 101 Introduction to Child and Adolescent Studies

-Take one of the following:
+AND one of the following: